-Subdivisions (b) and (c) of this rule, added in 1996, complement section 704(9) of the Bankruptcy Code.
+Subdivisions (b) and (c) of this rule, added in 1996, complement § 704(9) of the Bankruptcy Code.
 Although not specifying a particular time period, subdivision (b) of this rule contemplates that the trustee will file the closing report as soon as practicable after the filing of a final account and the final allowance of fees.
 Thereafter, the Clerk may close the case upon the entry of a final decree.

-Subdivision (a) of this rule was amended in 2009 to change the time period from twenty (20) to twenty-one (21) days.
+Subdivision (a) of this rule was amended in 2009 to change the time period from 20 to 21 days.
 The purpose of the amendment was to conform the time period in this rule to the 2009 time-related amendments to the Federal Rules of Bankruptcy Procedure.
-Throughout the Bankruptcy Rules, as well as the Local Bankruptcy Rules, most time periods that are shorter than thirty (30) days were changed so that the number of days is in multiples of seven, thereby reducing the likelihood that time periods will end on a Saturday or Sunday.
+Throughout the Bankruptcy Rules, as well as the Local Bankruptcy Rules, most time periods that are shorter than 30 days were changed so that the number of days is in multiples of seven, thereby reducing the likelihood that time periods will end on a Saturday or Sunday.